UnivaCorporation/urb-k8s/README.md

 minikube service marathonsvc --url
 ```

+Marathon jobs will be dispatched to minikube Kubernetes cluster.

 ### Spark

-In this section Python `Pi` and `wordcount` examples from the [Spark](https://spark.apache.org) data processing framework will be run inside a Kubernetes cluster.
+In this section Python _Pi_ and _wordcount_ examples from the [Spark](https://spark.apache.org) data processing framework will be demonstrated.

-From the project root run following script:
+From the project root on the host machine run following script:

 ```
 test/spark/run.sh
 ```

-It creates a Spark installation in the persistent volume ([test/spark/pv.yaml](test/spark/pv.yaml)) accessible by both driver and executor sides of the Spark application, creates a Docker container ([test/spark/spark.dockerfile](test/spark/spark.dockerfile)) based on URB binary base image (`urb-bin-base`) and corresponding Kubernetes job ([test/spark/spark.yaml](test/spark/spark.yaml)) which will be used to run driver side of the Spark application.
-It also will recreate a persistent volume `urb-pv` with URB binaries.
-This Spark example will be registered as Mesos framework named `SparkExamplePi` as a parameter to `--name` option of `spark-submit`.
-Correspondingly `Spark*FrameworkConfig` configuration section in [etc/urb.conf](etc/urb.conf) has to be configured with `persistent_volume_claims = spark-pvc:/opt;urb-pvc:/opt/urb` for generic URB executor runner `urb-executor-runner` to be able to access those persistent volumes.
+It creates a Spark installation in the persistent volume ([test/spark/pv.yaml](test/spark/pv.yaml)) accessible by both driver and executor sides of the Spark application, creates a Docker container ([test/spark/spark.dockerfile](test/spark/spark.dockerfile)) based on URB binary base image (`urb-bin-base`) and corresponding Kubernetes job ([test/spark/spark.yaml](test/spark/spark.yaml)) which will be used to run driver side of the Spark _Pi_ application.
+This Spark example will be registered as Mesos framework with name `SparkExamplePi` defined in parameter to `--name` option of `spark-submit` command.
+Correspondingly `Spark*FrameworkConfig` configuration section in [etc/urb.conf](etc/urb.conf) has to be configured with `persistent_volume_claims = spark-pvc:/opt/spark-2.1.0-bin-hadoop2.7` for generic URB executor runner `urb-executor-runner` to be able to access this persistent volumes.

-Upon execution of the script, determine a Spark pod name with `kubectl get pods | grep spark`.
+Upon execution of the script, determine a Spark driver pod name with `kubectl get pods | grep "^spark"`.

-Run the Spark Pi example on the pod with the name from the previous command:
+Run the Spark _Pi_ example on the pod with the name from the previous command:

 ```
 kubectl exec spark-7g14w -it -- /opt/spark-2.1.0-bin-hadoop2.7/bin/spark-submit --name SparkExamplePi --master mesos://urb://urb-master:6379 /opt/spark-2.1.0-bin-hadoop2.7/examples/src/main/python/pi.py
 ```

-It should produce an output which includes Pi number estimate similar to:
+It should produce an output which includes _Pi_ number estimate similar to:

 ```
 Pi is roughly 3.140806
 ```

-Alternatively, the Spark `wordcount` example can be run without relying on persistent volume to keep Spark deployment but using custom framework [spark-driver.dockerfile](spark-driver.dockerfile) and executor runner [test/spark/spark-exec.dockerfile](test/spark/spark-exec.dockerfile) docker images with Spark run time files with and corresponding Kubernetes job [test/spark/spark-driver.yaml](test/spark/spark-driver.yaml)).
-This example though requires some input text file (for example current `README.md` file) which is located on separate persistent volume [test/spark/scratch-pv.yaml](test/spark/scratch-pv.yaml) (created in previous example by `test/spark/run.sh` script).
-It will be run with `--name CustomWordCount` parameter to `spark-submit` so `Custom*FrameworkConfig` framework configuration section of [etc/urb.conf](etc/urb.conf) file has to be configured for `scratch_pv` and custom executor runner docker image with:
+Alternatively, the Spark _wordcount_ example can be run without relying on persistent volume to keep Spark deployment but using custom framework [test/spark/spark-driver.dockerfile](test/spark/spark-driver.dockerfile) and executor runner [test/spark/spark-exec.dockerfile](test/spark/spark-exec.dockerfile) docker images containing Spark run time files with and corresponding Kubernetes job [test/spark/spark-driver.yaml](test/spark/spark-driver.yaml) which will be used to run driver side of the Spark _wordcount_ application.
+This example requires some input text file (for example current `README.md` file) which will be located on separate persistent volume [test/spark/scratch-pv.yaml](test/spark/scratch-pv.yaml) (created in previous example by `test/spark/run.sh` script).
+The `spark-submit` command will have `--name CustomWordCount` parameter so `Custom*FrameworkConfig` framework configuration section of [etc/urb.conf](etc/urb.conf) file has to be configured for persistent volume claim `scratch-pvc` and custom executor runner docker image `local/spark-exec` with:

 ```
 executor_runner = local/spark-exec
 persistent_volume_claims = scratch-pvc:/scratch
 ```

-Create docker images running following commands on the host:
+Create docker images running following commands on the host machine:

 ```
+cd test/spark
 docker build --rm -t local/spark-driver -f spark-driver.dockerfile .
-cd test/spark
 docker build --rm -t local/spark-exec -f spark-exec.dockerfile .
 ```

-Create Spark driver job in Kubernetes cluster:
+Create Spark driver job in Kubernetes cluster from the root of the project:

 ```
 kubectl create -f test/spark/spark-driver.yaml